janlelis/idiosyncratic-ruby.com/source/posts/12-more-inspections.html.md

 commit: a1ca4750de9d1170719c67a34d0bc44e149c3429
 ---

 Some of IRB's command-line options can be called idiosyncratic as well.
-Take *math mode* as an example: It will require the infamous [mathn](https://github.com/ruby/ruby/blob/trunk/lib/mathn.rb) library on start up:
+Take *math mode*¹ as an example: It will require the infamous [mathn](https://github.com/ruby/ruby/blob/trunk/lib/mathn.rb) library on start up:

 ARTICLE